aeyler/TimeTracker/README.md

 - Save time data
 - Get a list of projects and times spend on them at the end of the week

+Please see this project's Wiki section for more information: [Wiki Link](../wiki/Home)

 And yes, at the end, I may go back to using Toggl, but I want to give this a learning shot first.